Phlash Phelps: Different on-air jobs around the country

-'60s on 6
+'60s Gold

-For the '60s on 6 Channel on XM Satellite Radio, which broadcasts from Washington, D.C., Phelps served not only as the most visible host but as music director as well.
+For the '60s Gold Channel on XM Satellite Radio, formerly '60s on 6, which broadcasts from Washington, D.C., Phelps served not only as the most visible host but as music director as well.
 He was hired on August 21, 2000, more than a full year in advance of the service going on the air on September 21, 2001.
 He was attractive because of his ability to replicate the madcap 1960s style of deejays; as one XM channel executive said, he was hired because "You're our kind of nut."

 Under Phelps's direction, they had a "Power to the People" feature wherein listeners could choose songs that would be played and write stories about what they meant to them.

 In September 2003, as part of promoting XM Satellite Radio, Phelps and colleague Kurt Gilchrist, a DJ on the service's companion '70s on 7 channel, embarked on a trip to visit all of the Lower 48 states within 14 days.
 They broadcast their shows from a customized SUV as the two-year-old service was expecting to soon gain its millionth subscriber.
 Phelps was also involved in CQ USA, a feature on XM with interactive listener involvement (named after the wireless code), but that ended in 2006.

 By the time of the merger of XM with Sirius Satellite Radio in 2008, '60s on 6 was XM's fifth most popular channel.
 When the merger happened, Phelps was one of the few DJs to come through with his timeslot intact.

 Phelps stated in 2011 that of the sixteen personalities on the air when XM began in August 2001, he was one of only three remaining.

 By the 2010s, Phelps's show was being broadcast from Monday through Friday from 6 am - 1 pm.

 Phelps's role on radio has gotten him additional employment at times, such as in 2008 when he was named the voice of the Dow Louisiana Federal Credit Union.

 By the time he was in his forties, he had visited all 50 states at least twice each.

 His best friend and traveling companion, Clyde the Beagle, died on January 30, 2010.
 Phlash reported that he and Clyde had visited all the 48 continental state and he will take Clyde's ashes with him when he visits Alaska and Hawaii.

 His stated interests are closely related to travel and include driving, taking photographs, and riding rollercoasters (by 2011 he had gone on over 600 different ones).

 Since 2007, his shows have featured a "City of the Day" segment in which he gives indirect clues to some town or city in the United States (or sometimes Canada) and listeners call in with their guesses.
 The location he picks is usually linked in some fashion with a current event or historical anniversary.